Category Archives: German Royals

 Embed from Getty Images

-During World War II, three days after Germany began its invasion of the Netherlands in May 1940, the Dutch Royal Family left for London, England.
-One month later, Juliana, along with her daughters Beatrix and Irene, went to Ottawa, Canada, where they would be safer.
-Prince Bernhard stayed with Queen Wilhelmina in London during the war, although both did make occasional visits to the rest of the family in Canada.
+During World War II, three days after Germany began to invade the Netherlands in May 1940, the Dutch Royal Family left for London, England.
+One month later, Juliana and her daughters Beatrix and Irene went to Ottawa, Canada, where they would be safer.
+Prince Bernhard stayed with Queen Wilhelmina in London during the war, although both occasionally visited the rest of the family in Canada.
 Juliana and Bernhard’s third daughter Margriet was born while the family was in Canada.
 On August 2, 1945, the whole family returned to the Netherlands.

 Embed from Getty Images